How to Summon Siri on Your iPad

 Siri also responds when you press a button on a Bluetooth headset.

 What happens next is up to you.
 You can ask a wide range of questions or issue voice commands.
-If you didn’t get your words out fast enough or you were misunderstood, tap the Microphone icon and try again.
+If you didn’t get your words out fast enough or you were misunderstood, tap the icon at the bottom of the screen and try again.

 Siri relies on voice recognition and artificial intelligence (hers, not yours).
-She’ll respond in a conversational (if still ever-so slightly robotic) manner.
+The voice genie responds in a conversational (if still ever-so-slightly robotic) manner.
 But using Siri isn’t entirely a hands-free experience.
-Spoken words are supplemented by information on the iPad screen (as you see in the next section).
+Spoken words are supplemented by information on the iPad screen.

 And Siri on the iPad can open apps — Apple’s own as well as third-party apps.
 Indeed, from your contacts, Siri might be able to determine who your spouse, co-workers, and friends are, as well as knowing where you live.